4339

 Body Composition

-Ever wonder why someone you know weighs more or less than you but looks COMPLETELY DIFFERENT than your body?
+Ever wonder why someone you know weighs more or less than you but looks their body looks COMPLETELY DIFFERENT than your body?
 Or, how if someone weighs the same weight but looks very different.
 It’s not just genetics that makes us look different.
 It’s our body composition.
 It’s how much lean tissue (muscle!) is on some of us and isn’t on others that can make a huge difference.

 So if you’re putting in the work and the scale isn’t moving, it’s possible that you’re still losing body fat without a number on the scale to prove it.